How to Become a Surgical Technologist in Maryland

 If hired as a surgical technologist before completing your full schooling, many employers will offer tuition reimbursement.

 Below are a few accredited choices for surgical technology programs in Maryland:

 - Community College of Baltimore County.
-Located in Baltimore, Maryland, CCBC offers a Continuing Education Certificate program for those interested in becoming a certified surgical technologist.
-Within this 13- to 18-month program, students will learn medical terminology, anatomy and physiology, basic math for healthcare workers, surgical pathology and surgical technology, among others.
+Located in Baltimore, Maryland, CCBC offers a Continuing Education Certificate program for those interested in becoming certified surgical technologists.
+Within this 13- to 18-month program, students will learn medical terminology, anatomy, and physiology, basic math for healthcare workers, surgical pathology, and surgical technology, among others.
 Program requirements can be found here.

 Surgical Technologist Certification in Maryland

 Upon completion of a surgical technology program that is either CAAHEP or ABHES accredited, you will be eligible to sit for the National Board of Surgical Technology and Surgical Assisting (NBSTSA) exam.